JamesHBickerton/DevNotes/Notes/html.md

 A good way to centre your page would be to add a <'div'> element just after your <'body'> element and close it when the <'/body'> element ends.
 You could then for example make a class from that element, and style it with a set width.
 The margin-left and margin-right properties could then have a value of auto (meaning that the browser will make sure that the margin to the left and right is always the same).

 <strong>What I got stuck on - you can't use margins on elements such as links!</strong>

+# Types of Boxes

+<strong>Inline elements</strong> occupy only the exact space that they need.
+They can be side by side with one another.
+Padding and margins are only applied <em>horizontally</em>.
+This is extremely important to keep in mind!
+Default inline elements would be <em>strong, em, a, img, button etc.</em>

+<strong>Block level elements</strong> occupy all the space that they can, and can create linebreaks after them (meaning they cannot be side by side with one another).
+These <em>elements occupy 100% of the parent's width</em>.
+These elements can be stacked one after another by default.
+Default block elements are usually: <em>body, main, header, section, nav, li, div, aside, h1-h6, p, ol, ul etc.</em>.